shinmao/Secure-Software-Design-and-Programming/L3-Buffer-Overflow.md

 gcc tools: `gcc -fsanitize=address`
 After compiling the program and run it, it would show detailed information about some issues such like out-of-bound read, buffer overflow, use-after-free, double-free...
 ASan uses **shadow bytes** to record memory accessibility.
-Every 8 bytes of memory’s addressability represented by shadow byte
+Every 8 bytes of memory’s addressability represented by one byte of shadow byte
-inaccessible **read zone**
+Every read/write checks shadow bytes to see if access ok.
+use **redzone** to wrap the buffer, if buffer overflow, readzone can detect it.

 > Best approach so far is to ensure code not vulnerable to buffer overflow first, everything else is second best!
 The easiest approach is to avoid programming language such like c/c++ and unsafe mode which lacks memory safety.